 The matter came to be known as the Broad Street Affair, and it occurred mere weeks after the “shot heard ’round the world” at Lexington Green.

-Needless to say, the Battles of Lexington and Concord left the colonies in turmoil.
-Americans and the British had finally come to arms!
-New York was “one continuous scene of riot, tumult and confusion,” according to one local Loyalist.
-An arsenal was raided and arms were taken.
+The battles at Lexington and Concord had left the colonies in turmoil.
+New York was “one continuous scene of riot, tumult and confusion,” according to one Loyalist.
+An arsenal was raided, and arms were taken.
 Ships were emptied of any supplies intended for the besieged British soldiers at Boston.
 A so-called Committee of 100 was created to temporarily govern the city.

 The British decided that they wanted more.